 Why use Dremel bits in a Rotozip

 Dremel uses bits ranging from 1/8 to 1/32 inch, whereas Rotozip uses bits from ¼ to 5/ inches.
 That makes the Dremel limited in terms of applications it can work on.
 Since Dremel is more versatile than Rotozip, switching bits makes the Dremel a hybrid tool.
-The cutting performance increases since the Rotozip majors in cutting.
+The cutting performance has increased since the Rotozip majors in cutting.

 Since both of them use 1/8inch bits, that means you can use the bits on any of the tools.
 It becomes tricky on different bits sizes since that compromises compatibility.